pugetive/clientele/README.markdown

 CLIENTELE
 ---------

-Clientele was created to DRY up some of the JS work commonly required when cranking design-centered websites.
+Clientele was created to DRY up some of the JS work commonly required when cranking out design-centered websites.
-Currently offering very few features, the library's intention is to include the dynamic idioms we use frequently, and to handle the edge cases we've run into when including them on various sites.
+It's basically just a convenient place to store the code to implement dynamic idioms we use frequently, and to handle the edge cases we've run into when doing this stuff across a broad range of sites.

 Clientele requires jQuery.